Ganymede-Bio/website-docusaurus/docs/nodes/File/Excel_Write.md

 ### Returns
-`Dict[str, bytes]`
+`bytes`
-  - Plot images to store in cloud storage, indexed by image name
+  - Excel file to store in cloud storage